COVID-19 concerns have reshuffled but not scuttled the race, traditionally run the first Saturday in May.

-Devoted fans sometimes cry when they meet, said Eckenrode, who runs his 60-acre operation with wife Sharon.
+Devoted fans sometimes cry when they meet Smarty, said Eckenrode, who runs his 60-acre operation with wife Sharon.
 The 19-year-old horse gets Christmas and birthday cards.

 Smarty’s return was facilitated by Brian Sanfratello, leader of the Pennsylvania Thoroughbred Horseman’s Association.
-He did so at the request of Pat Chapman, Smarty’s owner, who still lives part-time in PA.
+He brought the horse back at the request of Pat Chapman, Smarty’s owner, who still lives part-time in PA.

 Derby brings attention to PA horse community